 Common reasons for first-trimester fatigue

-In the first trimester, a number of factors may cause pregnancy fatigue, including:
+Our panel gynaecologist Dr Ankita Patel Tayal mentions a number of factors particularly in the first trimester that may cause pregnancy fatigue, including:

 - Placenta development: During the first trimester of pregnancy, the placenta is created in the womb of the pregnant woman, which is crucial to the survival of the unborn baby.
 It is a large organ formed during pregnancy that provides the baby with the nutrients and oxygen it needs to grow and thrive.
 The process of making a placenta consumes an enormous amount of energy.
 This increases the odds of fatigue